 When a STAR benefit is removed due to outstanding property taxes, New York State Law limits the grounds for challenging the removal to the following:

 - the individual notified is not the taxpayer at issue; or

 - the past-due property taxes were satisfied prior to the date of this notice.

-You must file your protest within forty-five (45) days from the date of your notice.
+You must file your protest within thirty (30) days from the date of your notice.